aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * All functions can ONLY handle arguments exactly as specified by the FUNCTION_INVOCATION
 * The above is only provided as an example and not a function that actually exists
 * If you are about to execute a function then always end your response with a function invocation as illustrated above
-* Determine the arguments required to correctly parametrise your function invocation, but never invoke a function you cannot find in your context, and don't execute a function before the user has supplied you with all mandatory arguments
+* Determine the arguments required to correctly parametrise your function invocation, but never invoke a function you cannot find in your context.
+* Never execute a function before the user has supplied you with all mandatory arguments or confirmed he's fine with the default values
 * If the user does not provide you with all mandatory arguments required to invoke a function, then ask the user for these
 * It is very important that you put the FUNCTION_INVOCATION parts and the JSON payload inside of two ___ lines separated by a carriage return character
 * Unless something else is explicitly stated all arguments are optional by default
 * Each argument can only be supplied once
 * Unless you know the argument's value, do not pass it in, but instead completely remove it from your JSON payload

 Below you can find a list of functions you can execute.
-Use these functions at the best of your ability to answer the user's questions.
+Use these functions at the best of your ability to answer the user's questions and perform tasks the user is giving you.

 ### Search for a function or information